zane-abbud/DS4002-Case-Study/README.md

 ### `Supplemental_Materials/`

-Contains the materials needed to reproduce and understand the case study.
-This folder may include dataset instructions, project scripts or notebooks, reference links, background articles, technical documentation, and other supporting resources.
+Contains the materials needed to reproduce and understand the case study, including data access instructions, project scripts, and supporting articles.

-Suggested materials in this folder include:
+### `Supplemental_Materials/Data/`

-- `Dataset_Instructions.md`
+Contains dataset instructions and/or cloud access information for the fake/real news dataset.
+The dataset may be linked through a cloud folder if the files are too large to store directly in GitHub.

-- project scripts or notebooks
+### `Supplemental_Materials/Scripts/`

-- `News_Literacy_Explainer.md`
+Contains the Python scripts or notebooks used to reproduce the workflow, including data preparation, exploratory analysis, TF-IDF feature extraction, logistic regression modeling, and evaluation.

-- `Text_Classification_Technical_Resource.md`
+### `Supplemental_Materials/Supporting_Articles/`

-- `References.md`
+Contains background readings and explainers that help students understand fake news, misinformation, fact-checking, and online information credibility before beginning the technical workflow.

 ### `Hook.pdf`